FraunhoferISST/diva-docs/docs/04-Development/03-Development/02-docker-deployment.md

 ./up_core.sh
 ```

 The script starts all core services, profiling workflow engine, DSC and the web client application.
-It may take some
+It may take some time until all components are up and running.
-time until all components are up and running.
-By default, the client should be available on `localhost:70`.
+By default, the client should be available on `localhost`.

-If you want to learn more about the configuration options, the following chapters will show you
-how to manage Docker containers, images and deployment.
+If you want to learn more about the configuration options, the following chapters will show you how to manage Docker containers, images and deployment.

 ## Environment variables

 First with the environment variables you have the possibility to propagate settings to the containers on run time.
-The ENV's are used to configure exposed ports, Kafka topics, database connections, credentials etc. This makes the deployment
+The ENV's are used to configure exposed ports, Kafka topics, database connections, credentials etc.
-of containers more flexible and provides you a way to configure the environment without potential collisions with other software
-on your machines.
+This makes the deployment of containers more flexible and provides you a way to configure the environment without potential collisions with other software on your machines.

 :::caution Ports allocation
 DIVA components allocate many default ports like 80, 3000 or 27017.
-To avoid potential conflicts on deployment, most of the allocated ports can
-be configured in `docker/.env` file.
+To avoid potential conflicts on deployment, most of the allocated ports can be configured in `docker/.env` file.
 :::

 All available configuration possibilities are listed in the [`docker/.env.default`](https://github.com/FraunhoferISST/diva/blob/master/docker/.env.default) file.
 This ENV template is used by default to boot the system with `up_core.sh` script.
-To override default settings, create
-a `.env` file in the `docker/` directory and copy the contents of `.env.default` to it.
-There you can adjust the deployment,
+To override default settings, create a `.env` file in the `docker/` directory and copy the contents of `.env.default` to it.
-and e.g. change the port of the web application as follows:
+There you can adjust the deployment, and e.g. change the port of the web application as follows:

 ```env
 WEB_CLIENT_PORT=90
 ```

-## Container and images management
+## Container and Image Management

 Now we will briefly go through the lifecycle of containers and images, from configuration to deployment in the container registry.
-This chapter is interesting for those who want to actively participate in the development of the system or manage
-containers and images in a more granular way.
+This chapter is interesting for those who want to actively participate in the development of the system or manage containers and images in a more granular way.

 :::caution Environment variables
 Make sure to create `.env` file on your machine like described in [Environment variables](#environment-variables)